nec-research/glomicave/README.md

 Here is an example of running full end-to-end cloud-integrated pipeline to build knowledge graph from external ontologies and provided paper abstracts.

-We assume that folders `logs, config` and relevan subfolders that contain configuration files have been created inside the directory with the executable .JAR file.
+We assume that folders `logs, config` and relevant subfolders that contain configuration files have been created inside the directory with the executable .JAR file.
 Deafult logger configuration assumes that all application logs will be written into `logs` folder.

 ```
 java -jar glomicave-kg